Discover the Penguin books that shaped us

 How The Solar System Shaped Human History – And May Help Save Our Planet

-As we stand on the brink of a new era of space settlement, cosmic environments are becoming increasingly vulnerable to human activity.
-Yet, they may also hold the key to slowing the destruction of environments on Earth.
-Ripples on the Cosmic Ocean challenges us to develop an interplanetary environmentalism across a vast mosaic of entangled worlds, urging us to consider the profound connections that bind us to the cosmos and to each other.
+But just as we expand the boundaries of space exploration, cosmic environments are becoming increasingly vulnerable to human activity.
+Yet, they may also hold the key to slowing down the climate crisis back on Earth.
+Ripples on the Cosmic Ocean urges us to develop an interplanetary environmentalism across a vast mosaic of entangled worlds and to consider the profound connections that bind us to the cosmos and each other.

 A stunning history of how we've come to understand environmental change on Earth and on other worlds in our solar system.
 But Ripples on the Cosmic Ocean also offers so much more than that.
 Degroot masterfully illustrates how science progresses - its past misapprehensions and failures as much as its triumphs of elucidation - and how our growing knowledge of the cosmos has shaped human affairs.
 A rich, eye-opening tapestry, and beautifully told!